Johneriksson88/BeatBuddies/README.md

 34. **View specific mood** - As a user I can view an individual mood so that I can see what posts are related to that mood.

-35. As a user I can contact the site owner so that I can share thoughts or issues with the app.
+35. **Contact form** - As a user I can contact the site owner so that I can share thoughts or issues with the app.

 #